Type4Py: Practical Deep Similarity Learning-Based Type Inference for Python: Abstract

 \section{Abstract}

-Dynamic languages, such as Python and Javascript, trade static typing for developer flexibility.
-While this allegedly enables greater productivity, lack of static typing can cause run-time exceptions, type inconsistencies, and is a major factor for weak IDE support.
+Dynamic languages, such as Python and Javascript, trade static typing for developer flexibility and productivity.
+Lack of static typing can cause run-time exceptions and is a major factor for weak IDE support.
 To alleviate these issues, PEP 484 introduced optional type annotations for Python.
-As retrofitting types to existing codebases is error-prone and laborious, learning-based approaches have been proposed to enable automatic type annotations based on existing, partially annotated codebases.
-However, the prediction of rare and user-defined types is still challenging.
-In this paper, we present Type4Py, a deep similarity learning-based type inference model for Python.
-We design a hierarchical neural network model that learns to discriminate between types of the same kind and dissimilar types in a high-dimensional space, which results in clusters of types.
-Nearest neighbor search suggests likely type signatures of given Python functions.
-The types visible to analyzed modules are surfaced using lightweight dependency analysis.
-The results of quantitative and qualitative evaluation indicate that Type4Py significantly outperforms state-of-the-art approaches at the type prediction task.
-Considering the Top-1 prediction, Type4Py obtains 19.33\% and 13.49\% higher precision than Typilus and TypeWriter, respectively, while utilizing a much bigger vocabulary.
+As retrofitting types to existing codebases is error-prone and laborious, machine learning (ML)-based approaches have been proposed to enable automatic type inference based on existing, partially annotated codebases.
+However, previous ML-based approaches are trained and evaluated on human-provided type annotations, which might not always be sound, and hence this may limit the practicality for real-world usage.
+In this paper, we present \name, a deep similarity learning-based hierarchical neural network model.
+It learns to discriminate between similar and dissimilar types in a high-dimensional space, which results in clusters of types.
+Likely types for arguments, variables, and return values can then be inferred through the nearest neighbor search.
+Unlike previous work, we trained and evaluated our model on a \emph{type-checked} dataset and used mean reciprocal rank (MRR) to reflect the performance perceived by users.
+The obtained results show that \name achieves an MRR of 77.1\%, which is a substantial improvement of 8.1\% and 16.7\% over the state-of-the-art approaches \tool{Typilus} and \tool{TypeWriter}, respectively.
+Finally, to aid developers with retrofitting types, we released a Visual Studio Code extension, which uses \name to provide ML-based type auto-completion for Python.